dgramop/openpid/README.md

 # OpenPID
 ## OpenPID: Peripheral Interface Documentation Standard
 Our goal is to standardize how we document the communication interfaces of embedded peripherals.
+This repository will validates OpenPID files, facilitates CodeGen and DocGen, and eventually serve as package manager.

 | Before OpenPID | After OpenPID |
 | --- | --- |